mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 * Each ability requires a name, description, ATT&CK tactic and technique information
 * Each ability requires a platforms list, which should contain at least 1 block for a supported operating system (platform).
 Currently, abilities can be created for Windows, Linux, and Darwin (MacOS).
 * Abilities can be added to an adversary through the GUI with the 'add ability' button
 * The singleton field (optional, placed at the top level, expects True or False) specifies that the ability should only be run successfully once - after it succeeds, it should not be run again in the same operation.
+The default value, if not provided, is False.
 * The repeatable field (optional, placed at the top level, expects True or False) specifies that the ability can be repeated as many times as the planner desires.
+The default value, if not provided, is False.

+Please note that only one of singleton or repeatable should be True at any one time - singleton operates at an operational level, and repeatable at an agent level.
+If both are true at the same time, Caldera may behave unexpected.

 For each platform, there should be a list of executors.
 In the default Sandcat deployment, Darwin and Linux platforms can use sh and Windows can use psh (PowerShell) or cmd (command prompt).